12-Step Internship Guide

 6. Complete a UT Internship Agreement.

-Once you have been hired for the internship and it has been approved for credit, Molly Butters will send you an Internship Agreement form, which you will then fill it out by entering your information into the empty cells of the PDF (note: Course Prefix and Number is COM 354).
+Once you have been hired for the internship and it has been approved for credit, Molly Butters will send you an Internship Agreement form.
+First, save the file to your own computer by using your last name (ie: BOULTON.pdf).
+Then enter all your information into the empty cells of the PDF (note: Course Prefix and Number is COM 354).
 Please note that whatever you write down as your "Internship Title" is what will appear on your college transcript.
-Then save the file to your own computer starting with your own last name in all caps: YOURLASTNAME_internship_agreement.pdf, add all of your information, then save it again and email the PDF file to email@example.com, so I can sign it and send it along to the Registrar for processing.
+Once it is complete, save it again and email the PDF file to email@example.com, so I can sign it and send it along to my department chair and then the Registrar for processing.
 Your internship should then show up as part of your class schedule on your SpartanWeb account within a few days.
 Note: You must have space in your schedule in order for the registration to go through.
-If you already have 16 credits, you might consider a 2 credit internship so you don't have to petition for an overload (more than 18 credits).
+If you already have 16 credits, you might consider a two credit internship so you don't have to petition for an overload (more than 18 credits).
 Also, keep in mind that registration must be completed within the first three weeks of the semester.
 Failing this, you will not be registered for the internship and will not receive credit for completing it.

 WHAT TO DO DURING AND AFTER YOUR INTERNSHIP: